When does an impacting drop stop bouncing?: Limiting cases

 with increasing $\Ohn$, until a critical Ohnesorge number of order one, $\Ohc$, marking the end of the bouncing regime is reached.
 On the other hand, increasing $\Ohn$ by over two orders of magnitude hardly affects $t_c$.
 It keeps its Weber independent value $\tau_0 = 2.25\tau$, expected from the inertio--capillary scaling in the low $\Ohn$ limit \citep{wachters1966heat,richard2002contact}, until $t_c$ diverges as $\Ohn$ tends towards $\Ohc$.

-Figure~\ref{fig:Ohlim} also highlights that $\Ohc$ varies weakly with $\Wen$ ($\Ohc = 1.75, 1.5, 1, 1$ at $\Wen = 1, 4, 20, 50$, respectively) as evidenced by the narrow gray shaded region, and in agreement with the limit predicted from equation~\eqref{eq:MainEquation}.
+Figure~\ref{fig:Ohlim} also highlights that $\Ohc$ varies weakly with $\Wen$ ($\Ohc = 1.75, 1.5, 1, 1$ at $\Wen = 1, 4, 20, 50$, respectively, see inset of figure~\ref{fig:Ohlim}b) as evidenced by the narrow gray shaded region, and in agreement with the limit predicted from equation~\eqref{eq:MainEquation}.
 Varying $\Wen$ mainly affects the low $\Ohn$ restitution limit $\varepsilon_0\left(\Wen\right)$, which we elaborate on in appendix~\ref{app:Weber}.
 We stress that the weak variation of the coefficient of restitution in the shaded region, where $\varepsilon<0.1$, could go unnoticed in typical side view experiments.
-Indeed, $\varepsilon = 0.1$ corresponds to a center of mass rebound height of $0.01$ times the initial impact height, that is $10\,\si{\micro\meter}$ for $\Wen = 1$.
+Indeed, $\varepsilon = 0.1$ corresponds to a centre of mass rebound height of $0.01$ times the initial impact height, that is $10\,\si{\micro\meter}$ for $\Wen = 1$.

-We now seek to understand the evolution of $\varepsilon$ with $\Ohn$ by quantifying the overall energy budget during an impact event.
+We now seek to understand the evolution of the restitution coefficient $\varepsilon$ with $\Ohn$ by quantifying the overall energy budget during an impact event.
 In the $\Bon = 0$ limit, the energy balance reads

 where each energy component is normalized using the capillary energy scale $\gamma R^2$, $E_0$ denotes the drop's initial kinetic energy, ($\tilde{E}_0 = E_0/(\gamma R^2) = (2\pi/3)\Wen$), $E_k(t)$ and $E_\gamma(t)$ are the drop's time dependent kinetic and surface energies, with $\Delta E_\gamma(t) = E_\gamma(t) - E_\gamma(t = 0)$, and $E_\eta(t)$ is the viscous dissipation until time $t$.
 Readers are referred to \citet{landau2013course, wildeman-2016-jfm, ramirezsoto-2020-sciadv, sanjay2022taylor, VatsalThesis} for details of energy budget calculations.